MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/widgets.md

 <!-- ====================================================================== -->
 ## Access Widget instances at runtime

 Widget instances can be accessed at runtime from your service worker code.
 This can be useful for updating Widgets proactively, even when there are no user interaction events.
-For example, you may wish to update a Widget instance on a push notification, or a periodic sync.
+For example, you may wish to update a Widget instance on a push notification, a periodic sync, or when the user interacts with your application.

 For more information about push notifications, see [Add push notifications to your PWA](notifications-badges.md#add-push-notifications-to-your-pwa) and for more information about periodic syncs, see [Use the Periodic Background Sync API to regularly get fresh content](background-syncs.md#use-the-periodic-background-sync-api-to-regularly-get-fresh-content).